Can Housewives Apply For Their Own Credit Card?3 min. read

 - Other supporting documents as requested by the bank

 While housewives can meet almost all the requirements, what will sink down their application is the income and employment requirements, which has the biggest gravity on all the requirements.
-Without regular source of income, there is only one destination for their application form: to the shredder.
+Without a regular source of income, there is only one destination for their application form: to the shredder.

 Why is it important for credit card applicants to have a regular source of income, and why is this a big deal to credit card issuers.
 Since all charges billed to your credit are debt, banks have to make sure that you have the capacity to pay your credit card bills.
 Although there are many ways housewives can earn money on the side, having a regular income protected by a contract is the only guarantee that you can pay them whenever you swipe your card.